vietmap-company/vietmap-gl-react-native/packages/expo-app/README.md

-# MapLibre Expo Example App
+# VietMpa Expo Example App

 This is an app to demonstrate the possibilities of `@vietmap/vietmap-gl-react-native` within Expo.
 Follow the [CONTRIBUTING](/CONTRIBUTING.md#expo-app) guide, on how to use it during development.